adventuremeng/adventuremeng/content/page/resume.md

 *July 2019 – Present*&nbsp;&nbsp;&nbsp; [GIS Planner](https://apdurban.com/about/people/meng-gao/)

 Developed several site plans for community improvement at various sites in the City of Florence and the City of Houston.
-Manages the GIS database and server at APD-U and has created online maps utilized for neighborhood retention and revitalization.
+Manages the GIS database and server.
 Sought to automate APD-U’s analysis work using various tools and coding scripts.

 *May 2018- May 2019*&nbsp;&nbsp;&nbsp; Urban Planning/GIS Intern